 children, legislating could increase the risk of harm.
 That is why I am concerned that we are legislating without sufficient evidence.

-abuse itself.
+with the abuse itself.
 Gratification starts at a low level and gradually builds.
 It is rare that the first action of a perpetrator of sexual abuse is to assault a child.
-It is because they no longer get gratification at lower levels of intensity that the need
+It is because they no longer get gratification at lower levels of intensity

-escalates.
-For me, this legislation is saying that we are placing the barrier of what is permissive and what society views as acceptable at the lowest possible level, so that an individual is aware right from the start that their actions are unacceptable
+that the need escalates.
+For me, this legislation is saying that we are placing the barrier of what is permissive and what society views as acceptable at the lowest possible level, so that an individual is aware right from the start that their

 I should be grateful if the Minister would clarify a couple of points in her response.
 First, the Protection of Children Act 1978 makes it an offence both to publish and possess indecent images.
 Will she clarify why it has been decided in this